MOAR Optimizer

 - Write an evaluation function — Create a Python function to measure accuracy

-optimizer_configin your YAML - Run optimization - Execute
+Run optimization — Call

 Ready to get started?
 Head to the Getting Started guide.